17 Unique Things to do in Condesa, Mexico City

 Baltra Bar

 Ranked #32 on the World's 50 Best Bars list, Baltra Bar is a favourite with both tourists and locals.
-Here, you'll find evolution-themed cocktails inspired by Darwin and the Galapagos Island.
+Here, you'll find evolution-themed cocktails inspired by Darwin and the Galapagos Islands.
 The chic bar hosts "Martini Tuesdays", where regulars come to sip the perfect martini.

 See our list of the best cocktail bars in Mexico City